scheinerman/Permutations.jl/docs/src/index.md

 (1,7,6,10,3,2,8,4)(5,9)
 ```

+Other types of (non-uniform) random permutations are implemented, such as Ewens-distributed random permutations.

 In addition, we can use `Permutation(n,k)` to create the
 `k`'th permutation of the set `{1,2,...,n}`.
 Of course,
 this requires `k` to be between `1` and `n!`.